CS126SP20/final-project-rrshen/DEVELOPMENT.md

     - Added randomness factor into the ramp
         - TODO:
             - [ ] Show score
+            - [ ] End game when bird misses

  - **5/3/20**
     - Added Bird class
     - Added enum class of game states

  - **5/4/20**
-     - Made start page image
+     - Created a starting and ending page